reallyfancy/make-play-code-unity-and-cake/session-4/README.md

 We learned how to lay out simple displays using Unity's UI system.

+All UI elements need to be children of a GameObject with a Canvas component on it.
+A Canvas can have multiple child UI elements.
+Unlike other GameObjects, UI elements don't have a Transform.
+To change the position of a UI element, we must instead use the UI element's RectTransform.
+The RectTransform determines how the UI item is positioned within its Canvas.

 ## Writing code

 This week we learned how to write code that lets our components can communicate with other components.